 “I’ve been so impressed, especially considering it’s a very new program,” Frantz says.
 “I never expected to be connected with so much.
 UTSA has given me a surprising amount of support and resources.”

 UTSA’s vast resources have not only helped him advance as a young professional, but thrive as a visionary.
 Frantz recently co-directed a short opera film titled “Soul of Word.”
 The emotionally moving 10-minute movie features chamber opera students from UTSA’s School of Music as the main characters in a series of intertwining tales that explore the importance of language and its effects on human connection.
-“Soul of Word” is the culmination of the Opera on Film course led by Zabala Suarez and Jourdan Laine Howell, associate professor of instruction, voice and lyric theater at UTSA.
+“Soul of Word” is the culmination of the Opera on Film course led by Zabala Suarez and Jourdan Laine Howell, associate professor of instruction, voice and lyric theatre at UTSA.

 “It really tested our creative strengths,” Frantz says.
 Rodriguez also worked on “Soul of Word” as an assistant director and said that more than any other project at UTSA, he felt it aligned with the experiences on a major film production.